Thirty Years of Allport Editions and counting...

 Happy accident led to happy accident, posters led to greeting cards, greeting cards led to humor cards, and humor cards led to holiday cards.
 Within 10 years, Allport Editions became known as a world-class publisher of Christmas cards, and that is where they hit their stride.
 In the course of their journey Allport outgrew the tiny garage (and most of the living room, too!)
 They moved twice; once to a large storage unit in Novato, CA, and finally to hip and environmentally savvy Portland, OR in 1989.
 For 20 years Portland has been a most hospitable host to Allport Editions, a company that prides itself on local and conscientious manufacturing practices.

 Over thirty years later, Allport Editions has evolved into a leading publisher that sells artful and intelligent social expression products nationwide and beyond.
 We have not lost sight of our initial business values.
 We are still a family-run company that continues to publish cards featuring the smart and beautiful hand-rendered artwork of artists across the country.
-We value environmentally sustainable and resourceful practices in our production process and distribute products from companies that are devoted to the same.
+We value environmentally sustainable and resourceful practices in our production process - making maximum use of minimal resources.
+We print creatively to use entire paper sheets (reducing scrap) and we recycle 100% of production wastes.
+Our cards are printed with veggie-based inks on papers made from sustainable-harvest pulp and a minimum of 30% PCW, and are processed chlorine free.
 We give back to the community by donating a portion of our holiday card sales to local and national children’s charities.
 We support our products with customer service that treats each person with respect and accommodation – just like our family.

 To those of you who have supported us over the many years, we send our heartfelt thanks.
 We wouldn’t be here without you.
 Thank you.